mrcagney/make_gtfs/README.rst

     010,"City Link, Wynyard Quarter to Karangahape Rd via Queen St",5,7.5,10,7.5,10,7.5,10 020,"Inner Link.
 Britomart, Three Lamps, Ponsonby, Grafton, Newmarket, Parnell and to Britomart",10,15,15,15,15,15,15

-Optionally, you can also specify a ``speed`` column with float values in kilometers per hour and a ``route_type`` column with integer values that indicate `route types according to GTFS <https://developers.google.com/transit/gtfs/reference#routes_fields>`_.
+Optionally, you can also specify a ``speed`` column with float values in kilometers per hour and a ``route_type`` column with integer values that indicate `GTFS route type <https://developers.google.com/transit/gtfs/reference#routes_fields>`_.
 If these columns don't exist, then they will be created with uniform default values specified in ``config.json``.

 shapes.geojson
 ---------------
 This is a GeoJSON file containing route shapes.
-The file consists of one feature collection of LineString features, where each feature property contains at least the attribut ``route_short_name``, which links the route's shape to its headway information in ``routes.csv``.
+The file consists of one feature collection of LineString features, where each feature's properties contains at least the attribute ``route_short_name``, which links the route's shape to its headway information in ``routes.csv``.

 Here's an example of ``shapes.geojson``::